 Code of Conduct

 SCA is committed to providing its members and guests with a welcoming, diverse, and professional community.
 SCA does not tolerate harassment in any form.
 The Code of Conduct is meant to ensure that those who participate in SCA Programs will not be harassed or in turn harass someone else for any reason.
-All members and guests are entitled to participate in a professional environment regardless of age, color, creed, disability, family relationship, gender identity, gender expression, individual lifestyle, level of experience in the archival field, marital status, military or veteran status, national origin, physical appearance, professional status, race, class, religion, sex, or sexual orientation.
+All members and guests are entitled to participate in a professional environment regardless of age, income or social class, color, creed, disability, family relationship, gender identity, gender expression, individual lifestyle, level of experience in the archival field, educational background, marital status, military or veteran status, national origin, physical appearance, professional status, race, religion, sex, or sexual orientation.

-SCA is committed to combating implicit and explicit bias, and dismantling structural inequities, such as white supremacy, patriarchy, classism, heteronormativity, and ableism.
+SCA is committed to combating implicit and explicit bias, and dismantling structural inequities, such as white supremacy, racism, patriarchy, classism, heteronormativity, and ableism.
 The SCA community prioritizes marginalized people’s safety over privileged people’s comfort.

-1. SCA Programs include conferences, workshops, events, meetings, formal mentoring relationships, and online spaces such as the West_Arch listserv.
+2. SCA Programs include conferences, workshops, events, meetings, formal mentoring relationships, and online spaces such as the West_Arch listserv.

-2. The SCA Code of Conduct is reassessed every three years.
+3. The SCA Code of Conduct is reassessed every three years.

 Web Archived URL for 2020 Code of Conduct https://web.archive.org/web/20200805010640/https://calarchivists.org/CodeofConduct